roman-milk/roman-milk.github.io/becoming-a-slut-husband-terry.md

+===

- ****** Becoming a Slut Husband: Terry ****** byJust_Plain_Bob© In a way I was sorry to see Bev come back because she seemed so intent on being the only one in my life when she was around.
+In a way I was sorry to see Bev come back because she seemed so intent on being the only one in my life when she was around.
 I was seriously considering sitting down with the three of them and seeing if they would be amenable to setting up some sort of rotation.
 To be honest I expected that they would laugh at me if I did try that, but since I didn't have a clue as to what was going on between the four of us and I expected that it was going to end soon I figured what did I have to lose.
 I wasn't ready to tie myself down to any one person.
 I'd done that with Darlene and look how well that had turned out.

  +++++